Ice vs Heat for Treating Muscle Pain

 Increase Your Blood Flow Circulation at Home

-Use an Inferno Wrap® for 15 to 20 minutes at least half an hour before stretching your muscle.
-An Inferno Wrap® will promote Blood Flow Stimulation Therapy™ (BFST®) - a therapy that will increase the blood flow to your muscle while warming up and relaxing your injured tissue.
-BFST® will make your muscle fibers more elastic and pliable, allowing for more ease of movement when you're stretching and/or exercising.
+Use a T•Shellz Wrap® for 10 to 15 minutes at least half an hour before stretching.
+A T•Shellz Wrap® will promote blood flow to the affected area while warming up and relaxing the soft tissue.
+Circulatory Boost will make your muscle fibers more elastic and pliable, allowing for more ease of movement when you're stretching and/or exercising.

-Continued treatment with BFST® will also deliver much-needed oxygen, nutrients, antibodies and energy to your muscle.
-This will boost your own natural healing ability and speed up your time for recovery.
+Continued treatment with Circulatory Boost will also deliver much-needed oxygen, nutrients and water (basically energy) to your hip.
+This will boost your own body's natural healing ability, helping speed up your recovery time.

-The main goal of physical therapy is to exercise (stretch out) the affected muscle to improve flexibility and range of motion.
-After the physical therapist has warmed up your muscle, they'll get you to do a series of exercises that are focused on stretching out your muscle.
+The main goal of PT is to exercise (stretch out) the affected joint to improve flexibility and range of motion.
+After the physical therapist has warmed up the joint, they'll get you to do a series of exercises that are focused on stretching out the muscles, tendons and ligaments.

 Sometimes cardiovascular exercise, like using a stationary bike or treadmill, will be recommended under the supervision of your physical therapist.

-Why are muscle injuries so hard to over come?
+Why are soft tissue injuries so hard to over come?
 In two words - scar tissue.

-Scar tissue can form fast to bring together the edges of a muscle tear, but working fast doesn't mean that the job's done right.
+Scar tissue can form fast to bring together the edges of a tendon, ligament of the tissue tear, but working fast doesn't mean that the job's done right.
 When scar tissue forms it doesn't come together as neatly as regular (healthy) tissue would.
 Scar tissue fibers will lay down over top of your tear in a cluttered, messy and jumbled up way.

-Toward the end of your appointment your physical therapist may introduce cold compression, acupuncture, or TENS to relax your muscle after the intense stretching and exercise.
+Toward the end of your appointment your physical therapist may introduce cold compression, acupuncture, or TENS to relax the affected area after intense stretching and exercise.

-It may seem hard to believe, but our Freezie Wraps®, Inferno Wraps® and Knee-Flex® home therapy products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain, maximizing blood flow where it's needed most and increasing the flexibility / range of motion of your muscle with consistent stretching.
+It may seem hard to believe, but our T•Shellz Wraps®, ebooks and accessory products will assist you in recovering from your injury by reducing your swelling and inflammation induced pain, maximizing localized blood flow, and increasing the flexibility / range of motion in the area of application.

 Here at AidMyMuscle we pride ourselves in helping you with your healing and recovery process.
 Everyone at AidMyMuscle has tested and used the products, finding solutions to conditions that do not fit into the norm.
 This dedication to our customers and our products goes hand-in-hand with our guarantees to you as a customer: